Britain's FTSE bounces after solid updates from AB Foods, Barratt

 * Housebuilders and Drax recover after post-Budget falls

-* Miners boosted by stabilisation in China stock market (Adds closing prices)
+* Miners boosted by stabilisation in China stock market (Updates prices, adds quotes)

 By Alistair Smout and Sudip Kar-Gupta